MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/share-model-driven-app.md

 6. From the security role designer, you select the actions, such as read, write, or delete, and the scope for performing that action.
 Scope determines how deep or high within the environments hierarchy the user can perform a particular action.

-7. Select the **Custom Entities** tab (Note that entities are the same as tables), and then locate the custom table that you want.
+7. Select the **Custom Entities** tab, and then locate the custom table that you want.
 For this example, the custom table named **Pet** is used.

 8. On the **Pet** row, select each of the following privileges four times until organization scope global ![Organization global scope.](media/share-model-driven-app/organizational-scope-privilege.png) has been selected: **Read, Write, Append**